Cho Hyun-ju: Appearances

 Hyun-ju later befriends a woman named Kim Young-mi, who asks to join her, later adding Jang Geum-ja, her son Park Yong-sik, and a shaman named Seon-nyeo, where they have to complete a series of five games while chained side by side.
+From there, Hyun-ju watches her teammates, as well as stopping Seon-nyeo from disturbing Young-mi and Geum-ja, and slapping her to complete the games or face death.
+She then tells everyone to look away from her male skills by completing the last game, her team survives.
 Hyun-ju assists the other members with advice and emotional support.
-Due to her expenses related to transition and a lack of a source of income, Hyun-ju votes to remain in the game again, with the result being to continue.
-During the next game, Young-mi is killed, causing Hyun-Ju to become anguished and blames Lee Myung-gi, but she is then forced to move on.
-Along with Geum-ja and Yong-sik, she allies with Gi-hun's team and Park Gyeong-seok, eventually agreeing to participate in a revolt by helping steal guns from soldiers and attempting to take over the facility.
-She provides support while Gi-hun goes deeper.
-She sends Kang Dae-ho, an ex-marine and one of Gi-hun's allies, to get more ammo, but when he doesn't return, she goes to see what's wrong.
+Due to her expenses related to transition and a lack of a source of income, Hyun-ju votes to remain in the game again, with the result being to continue and unintentionally upsets Young-mi.
+During the next game, Young-mi is killed, causing Hyun-ju to become anguished and blames Lee Myung-gi, but she is then forced to move on.
+After Mingle, Seon-nyeo mocks Hyun-ju about Young-mi's death and predicts Geum-ja's and Yong-sik's future.
+Hyun-ju is angered and attempts to attack her, only to be stop and Seon-nyeo walks away.
+Along with Geum-ja and Yong-sik, she allies with Gi-hun's team, votes to terminate the games, joins the X Team and allies with Park Gyeong-seok, eventually agreeing to participate in a revolt by helping steal guns from soldiers and attempting to take over the facility in order to capture the Masked Officer.
+After the bathroom fight that results Thanos's death and conflict with the X Team and the O Team, Gi-hun explains a riot that makes the players to kill each other.
+Hyun-ju hides and pretends to be dead.
+Once the Masked Officer initiated reinforcements, Hyun-ju strikes back along with the other player.
+As the soldiers retreated, Hyun-ju joins Gi-hun and some players to help take control the games.
+She also explains to the players how to reload the guns, revealing to Gyeong-seok that she work in the Korean Special Forces.
+She provides support while Gi-hun and Jung-bae goes deeper.
+She sends Kang Dae-ho, an ex-marine and one of Gi-hun's allies, to get more ammo, but when he doesn't return, she goes to see what's wrong, leaving Gyeong-seok and the players to keep fighting against the soldiers.
 She finds Dae-ho with the ammo, but he is distressed due to the fact he lied about being a marine and is thoroughly unprepared for violence.
-During this, the others are killed or apprehended, and the revolt is defeated.
-She prepares to fight, but Geum-ja stops her.
+During this, the others and Jung-bae are killed or apprehended, and the revolt is defeated.
+She prepares to fight, but Geum-ja stops her which the Masked Officer takes advantage of the revolt.